EscolaLMS/headless-format/source/index.md

 ## Frontend.
 Implementation

-The implementation of ULAM courses are Frontend agnostic.
+The implementation of `ulam` courses are Frontend agnostic.
 This means that the format itself does not describe how to render the course.

 The player should follow `cmi5` launch mode and all `xAPI` 9 verbs.

-Once the frontend application retrieve the ULAM content from the LMS endpoint, it should parse it and create tree of lessons and topics.
+Once the frontend application retrieve the `ulam` content from the LMS endpoint, it should parse it and create tree of lessons and topics.

 ### Single Page Application